-Aadhaar Enabled Payment System (AEPS), created by the umbrella organization for digital transactions NPCI-National Payment Corporation of India, is a type of payment system that allows financial transactions to be carried out using Aadhaar-based authentication.
+Aadhaar Enabled Payment System (AEPS) or AEPS cash withdrawal, created by the umbrella organization for digital transactions NPCI-National Payment Corporation of India, is a type of payment system that allows financial transactions to be carried out using Aadhaar-based authentication.
 AEPS is based on the Unique Identification Number or Aadhaar number and allows Aadhaar cardholders to easily begin and finish transactions.
 It is a method of empowering all sectors of society by making banking and financial services available to everybody through Aadhaar.

 Step 1: Go to a mini ATM or a banking representative.

 Step 2: Enter your Aadhaar number and the name of your bank.

 Step 3: Determine the type of transaction you wish to do.

 Step 4: Verify your identity with a fingerprint or an iris scan.

 AEPS Cash Withdrawal Process

 The AEPS machine functions similarly to a POS machine.
 Instead of a debit/credit card pin, the retailer must enter the client’s Aadhaar number and validate the transaction using biometric data from the consumer.

 To carry out an AEPS transaction, you will need the following formation: